 I’m ready to purchase my IFSA membership.

-Coaches, juniors, and FWQ adult athletes must purchase an annual IFSA Membership to compete in sanctioned events in North America.
+Coaches, juniors, and FWQ adult athletes must purchase an annual IFSA/FWQ Membership to compete in sanctioned events in North and South America.
 Once a member, you can sign up for events with your username and password.
 As you compete, you'll rack up points against riders within your division.